alyssaqle/COGS-108---Longitudinal-Mental-Health-Analysis/README.md

 - Adult outcomes: mental health diagnoses, depressive symptoms, counseling usage
 - Waves 1 and 4: adolescence → adulthood progression

 ---

-## 📈 Results

-- **Random Forest Regressor:** Used for its ability to capture complex, nonlinear relationships and rank feature importance.
-Provided modest predictive power, with best R² = 0.13 for expected education level (edu_exp_a).
-- **SVM Classifiers:** Chosen for their robustness in high-dimensional, imbalanced data and ability to prioritize recall for at-risk groups.
-Achieved 62–80% accuracy, recall up to 57% for identifying at-risk individuals (depression, arrest history, suicide ideation).
-- These models were selected to balance interpretability, predictive power, and the need to flag at-risk individuals even when positive cases are rare.
-- Findings show stronger predictive links between parental care and adult well-being than for purely clinical outcomes.

----